 Drying and Curing Cannabis Buds – What You Need to Know

-When you harvest the buds off of your cannabis plants, they’re not ready to be used just yet.
-You still have a few weeks to go.
-This simple guide will help you through the drying and curing processes to ensure that you have great flavor, nicely groomed and tight buds.
+After you harvest the buds from your cannabis plants, they're not quite ready for use.
+You still have a few weeks for the drying/curing phase.
+This simple guide will help you ensure that you have great flavor along with nicely groomed and tight buds.

 Preparing for Drying

-Cut your buds off of your plant.
-Trim away excess leaves.
-Prepare drying space, You can either use drying racks or hang strong rope or wire from the ceiling.
+First, cut the buds off of your plant.
+Next, trim away excess (sugar) leaves.
+You can set these aside and use them to cook with.
+From there, prepare a drying space.
+You can either use drying racks or hang strong rope or wire from the ceiling.
 Buds need to dry upside down in hung fashion.

-If your buds already feel really dry, leave a few extra main leaves on to slow the process down.
+💡If your buds already feel really dry, leave a few extra main leaves on to slow the drying process down.

 Maintaining Proper Drying Conditions

 Just as with the growing process, your cannabis drying room has to be at the optimal temperature and humidity.
-The temperatures should be right around 70 degrees, but not less and no more than 75 degrees.
-The humidity should not measure more than 50-percent.
+The temperatures should be right around 70°F (21°C), but not less and no more than 75°F (24°C).
+The humidity should not exceed more than 50%.
 Higher humidity may cause buds to mold as they dry, which makes them unusable.

-Higher humidity can also leave moisture in the buds may not grind well for use in joints or pipes/bongs.
+Higher humidity can also leave moisture in the buds, which may not grind well for use in joints or pipes/bongs.
 It also won’t burn well either.

 The drying process takes between 3 and 7 days.
 You can start drying your buds while they’re still attached to the plant (just before harvest) by reducing the humidity in the grow space.
 Be careful to not reduce the humidity too much or you’ll end up with crumbly buds that turn to dust because they’ll be over dried.